 Eric’s bansuri flute playing rings with authenticity and pure tone, imbibing the soul of Indian classical music.
 A Fulbright senior research scholar for Indian music and founding member of Brooklyn Raga Massive, Eric has studied and performed with renowned maestros of Indian music including Pandit Krishna Bhatt, Pandit Ramesh Mishra, Steve Gorn, and Bollywood composer A.R Rahman at Carnegie Hall.

-Premananda Vilasa has been a student of the Bhagavad Gita for nearly a decade, as well as a practitioner of Bhakti Yoga and devotional chanting since 2009.
-He is a doctoral candidate in field of history at the University of Virginia and has taught yoga in the Charlottesville area for several years.
-A student of Graham Schweig, he co-hosts a Krishna Bhakti philosophy and theology podcast with him on a regular basis.
+Premananda Vilasa Das has been a student of the Bhagavad Gita for over a decade, as well as a practitioner of Bhakti yoga and devotional chanting since 2009.
+Premananda Vilasa taught yoga in the Charlottesville and DC areas while finishing his Ph.D. in History at the University of Virginia.
+He is a curator at the National Museum of American History in DC.
+He studies under and works alongside Dr. Graham Schweig by hosting a Krishna Bhakti philosophy and theology podcast with him on a regular basis.

 The Song of the Flute: Veṇu Gīta | Panel